MVJ College of Engineering: Affiliation and accreditation

-Aeronautical Engineering, Chemical Engineering, Computer Science and Engineering, Electronics and Communication, Electrical and Electronics, Mechanical Engineering and Information Science and Engineering programs offered by MVJ are accredited by National Board of Accreditation (NBA) and the College is accredited by the National Assessment and Accreditation Council (NAAC).
+Aeronautical Engineering, Chemical Engineering, Computer Science and Engineering, Electronics and Communication, Electrical and Electronics, Mechanical Engineering, and Information Science and Engineering programs offered by MVJ are accredited by the National Board of Accreditation (NBA) and the College is accredited by the National Assessment and Accreditation Council (NAAC).

-Like all higher education institutes in India, MVJCE is recognised by the University Grants Commission (UGC).
+Like all higher education institutes in India, MVJCE is recognized by the University Grants Commission (UGC).
 MVJCE is also approved by the All India Council for Technical Education (AICTE) and some courses are accredited by the National Board of Accreditation (NBA).
 It is also accredited by the National Assessment and Accreditation Council (NAAC) with a B++ Grade.

+Academics

+Admission to most undergraduate and postgraduate courses in MVJCE is granted through written entrance examinations.
+The college offers a variety of programs, including B.Tech, M.Tech, MBA, and MCA.

+Undergraduate Programs

+Admission to undergraduate engineering programs (B.Tech) at MVJCE can be obtained through the Karnataka Common Entrance Test or the Consortium of Medical, Engineering and Dental Colleges of Karnataka (COMEDK) entrance examination.
+Students must have passed the II PUC/12th Standard or equivalent examination with English as one of the languages and obtained a minimum of 45% marks in aggregate in Physics and Mathematics, along with Chemistry/Bio-Technology/Biology/Electronics/Computer Science.
+For SC/ST and OBC (Cat-1, 2A, 2B, 3A, and 3B category) students from Karnataka, the minimum marks for eligibility shall be 40%.

+Postgraduate Programs

+Admission to postgraduate programs (M.Tech) is primarily granted through the Karnataka Postgraduate Common Entrance Test (PGCET) or the Graduate Aptitude Test in Engineering (GATE).
+For MBA programs, admission is based on valid scores from the Common Management Admission Test (CMAT) or the Karnataka PGCET.

 Departments and courses

-MVJ College of Engineering offers 11 undergraduate programmes and 5 post graduate programmes across various branches of Engineering.
+MVJ College of Engineering offers 15 undergraduate programmes and 7 postgraduate programmes across various branches of Engineering.